Who We Are

 Babies of Homelessness is a 501(3)c nonprofit, cutting through accessibility barriers, and providing diapers and basics (wipes and formula), free of charge, to partner agencies and families facing homelessness in urban, rural and underserved communities.

-We are committed to serving all children experiencing homelessness—regardless of who they are, where they live, or socioeconomic class—have their immediate needs met, free of charge.
+We are committed to serving all children experiencing homelessness—regardless of who they are, where they live, or socioeconomic class—having their immediate needs met.

 We distribute one of three ways:

 Speed is critical to our mission.
 Our volunteer network operates an intake hone line to assess needs and then delivers diapers + basics within a few days.

 Monthly, we supply a network of 20 agencies in two counties with one month’s worth of diapers, wipes and formula per child.